 - 1 teaspoon olive oil

-- shoestring potatoes to garnish top of the salad
+- shoestring potatoes to garnish top of the salad optional

 - In a medium bowl, mix together drained beans, corn, shredded carrots, chopped onions, chopped apple drizzled with 1 Tablespoon fresh lemon juice, raisins, cilantro or parsley, and the cooked bacon.
 Season with salt and pepper to taste.